 With respect to the time required for the substitution process, a company from Sweden (#3578) expresses doubts whether the transition can be completed within "1-2 years" because i) enough eco-friendly binders would not be available, and ii) smaller companies may not be able to implement the change so quickly.
 The author of the comment also doubts that a manufacturer of clay targets will invest in the production of new units if there is not enough raw material.
 Therefore, there may be a risk that some manufacturers of clay targets could disappear from the European market.
 According to the author of the comment, the supply of binders for clay targets was already limited before February 24, 2022, with much of it coming from Russia.
 Today, resin supply in Europe would be even more scarce due to the trade sanctions.
 Unfortunately, this argument was not further substantiated e.g. by providing market data about binder quantities and costs.
-Therefore, it is not possible for SEAC to quantitatively evaluate whether or not shortages in binders would occur, and how large expected shortages in the EU would be.
-Some qualitative considerations can however be provided by SEAC, and further substantiating data on this topic would be welcome during the consultation on the SEAC draft opinion.
+Therefore, it was not possible for SEAC to quantitatively evaluate whether or not shortages in binders would occur, and the extent of the shortages in the EU..

-According to the Dossier Submitter, 30% of clay targets made with eco resin and natural resin (PAH <50 mg in clay targets) consumed in the EU come from the United Kingdom and Russia.
-Although SEAC does not know the exact share of imports from Russia, it can be concluded that Russia could be a strong supplier of eco resin and natural resin for PAH <50mg in clay targets and finished clay targets after the introduction of this restriction.
-As the United Kingdom and Russia both provide clay targets with eco resins and natural resins (with a concentration of PAH of less than 50mg) for the EU market, SEAC concludes that the United Kingdom and Russia are also potential suppliers of eco resins and natural resins as such.
+According to the Dossier Submitter, 30 % of clay targets made with eco resin and natural resin (PAH < 50 mg in clay targets) consumed in the EU come from the United Kingdom and Russia.
+Although SEAC does not know the exact share of imports from Russia, it can be concluded that Russia could be a strong, though not the only, supplier of eco resin and natural resin for PAH < 50 mg in clay targets and finished clay targets after the introduction of this restriction.
+As the United Kingdom and Russia both provide clay targets with eco resins and natural resins (with a concentration of PAH of less than 50 mg) for the EU market, SEAC concludes that the United Kingdom and Russia are also potential suppliers of eco resins and natural resins as such.
 Russia could be an important supplier of natural resins from pine and fir and chemically modified rosin (gum rosin) based on its forest richness and open pit mining of amber in the Kaliningrad region.

-Due to the war in Ukraine and the sanctions imposed as a result, Russia may no longer be able tosupply eco resin and natural resin and eco-friendly clay targets for an indefinite period of time.
+Due to the war in Ukraine and the sanctions imposed as a result, Russia may no longer be able to supply eco resin and natural resin and eco-friendly clay targets for an indefinite period of time.
 In connection with this political uncertainty, the supply chains for eco-friendly clay targets in Europe have to be readjusted and a short-term shortage of binder raw materials, e.g. modified gum rosin, cannot be fully excluded.
 In light of the current sanctions and the associated uncertainty in the supply of binder raw materials for the production of eco-clay targets, SEAC considers that it would be justifiable to maintain a transition period of one year, while still considering that a transition period would not be required if the sanctions do not include the trade of eco resins and natural resins.
 SEAC also notes that fall-outs of the supply of binder from Russia can potentially be substituted by higher imports from the UK.
 An alternative source could be crude tall oil (CTO) which is produced in the wood pulp industry in Scandinavia and Finland.
 After chemical modification, CTO could perhaps also fill a possible gap in modified natural resin as a binder.
 SEAC has no information on the quantity available.

 Even if a transition period is granted, SEAC notes that the question of the RO to propose during this period remains.
-This point is further elaborated in Section 3.3.2.4.